Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 ### About

-Unity asset that enables eased access to a Bayesian Optimization process (based on botorch.py) within any project.
-It can optimize design parameter values to maximize (or minimize) design objective values.

-The asset uses a **Human-in-the-Loop** approach that iteratively queries user feedback (i.e., objective values) to designs (i.e., parameter values).
+This Unity asset integrates Bayesian Optimization (based on [botorch.org](https://botorch.org/)) into your projects, enabling the optimization of design parameters to maximize or minimize objective values.
+It utilizes a **Human-in-the-Loop** approach, iteratively querying user feedback on designs to refine parameter values.

+Key features include:
-The hyperparameters for the optimization can be freely set in Unity.
+- Set optimization hyperparameters directly in Unity.
-The communication between Unity and the Python process running the botorch-based implementation is handled automatically.
+- Automatic communication between Unity and the Python process running the botorch-based implementation.

 ### Usage

-- The *explicit* Human-in-the-Loop process currently requires the [QuestionnaireToolkit](https://assetstore.unity.com/packages/tools/gui/questionnairetoolkit-157330) to receive explicit subjective feedback by users (e.g., measuring the usability of a design using the System Usability Scale).
+#### Human-in-the-Loop Process

-This feedback is used as design objective value in the optimization process.
+To utilize the Human-in-the-Loop optimization, this asset requires the [QuestionnaireToolkit](https://assetstore.unity.com/packages/tools/gui/questionnairetoolkit-157330) for collecting explicit subjective feedback from users.
+This feedback serves as the design objective value in the optimization process.

+Example use case:
+- Measure the usability of a design using the System Usability Scale (SUS) and use this data for optimization.

+#### Limitations

-- There is currently no *implicit* variant of this asset that can, for example, process the user's physiology as input for the design target values.
+Currently, there is no *implicit* feedback variant of this asset.
+It cannot, for example, process physiological data from users as input for design objective values.